AleksandarPredic/predic-gutenberg-blocks/predic-blocks/README.md

 * Node.js v15 or above

 ## Dev Features
-* Dev JS and SCSS linters
+* Dev JS and SCSS linters.
+Build (not dev) bundle process will fail if any errors
 * Webpack 4 for minification and dependency management
 * SCSS
 * ES6 syntax support for frontend JS files